vishvAsa/kalpAntaram/kANe/v2p1/07_Upanayana.md

 1 Oh.
 VII

 (13. 3.
 24).
 Manu II.
-155 clinches the argument by saying 'the seniority of brahmaṇas springs from (saored ) knowledge, of kpatriyas from valour, of vaisyas from (the possession) of corn and other wealth and only among sūdras is age a ground of seniority'...
+155 clinches the argument by saying 'the seniority of brahmaṇas springs from (sacred ) knowledge, of kpatriyas from valour, of vaisyas from (the possession) of corn and other wealth and only among sūdras is age a ground of seniority'...

 Kaut. says that men deserve honour according to their learning, intelligence, valour, high birth and eminent deeds.[^835]